Stage II – All trails have re-opened as of 8:00 a.m. on Tuesday, July 10. Fire restrictions are still in place.

-*NOTE: SOME HIKING TRAILS MAY BE CLOSED AT CERTAIN TIMES DUE TO EXTREME FIRE DANGER.
+*NOTE: SOME HIKING TRAILS MAY BE CLOSED AT CERTAIN TIMES DUE TO EXTREME FIRE DANGER or MONSOON SEASON FLOODING.

 When hiking it should be remembered that the formations are composed primarily of soft and disintegrating sandstone or gypsum.
 Do not attempt to climb any rock formation or stray from clearly marked trails.
+Do not hike in arroyos (ditches).
 Snakes are comparatively rare and most are harmless, but caution should always be exercised.
 Wear sun protection and carry plenty of water.

 Click on the trail map below and view a larger, printable version.

-The trail head for this most popular hike is located at the arroyo behind the Museums and past the Corral Block complex.
+1. Chimney Rock – Moderate: The trailhead sign and archway for this most popular hike are located behind the Museums, past the Corral Block complex.
 Cross the arroyo and follow the trail up the ridge.
-From the top there is an excellent view of the Piedra Lumbre basin.
-This hike of 1 ½ — 2 hours has wonderful views as the trail climbs from 6,500 to 7,100 feet.
-(Round trip – 3 miles)
+From the top, there is an excellent view of the Piedra Lumbre basin.
+This hike of 1 ó – 2 hours has wonderful views as the trail climbs from 6,500 to 7,100 feet.
+(Round trip – 3 miles.)

-Follow the road to Long House (by car if you wish).
+3. Box Canyon – TI B’UIU’U – Moderate: Follow the road to Long House (by car if you wish).
 Continue past the Kitchen Mesa trail, the hogans and the upper irrigation pond.
 Follow trail signs up the canyon.
-At a small pool, cross the arroyo where the trail continues on the right bank and takes you over large rocks to the box of the canyon.
-For a shorter hike, turn back at the small pool.
+At a small pool, cross the arroyo where the trail continues on the right bank, over large rocks to the box of the canyon.
+For a shorter hike, turn back at the small pond.
 This hike follows a gently uphill grade from 6,400 to 6,900 feet.
 (Round trip – 4 miles)

-Entrada cliffs above the Dining Hall – The marked trail begins just past the chain across the road at Long House (see Box Canyon guide).
+4. Kitchen Mesa – Difficult: (Entrada Cliffs above the Dining Hall) The marked trail begins just past the chain across the road behind Arts Center (>100 yards to the right).
 The trail goes behind Kitchen Mesa before it ascends to the top.
 This more difficult hike includes a 15-foot chimney through a cleft in the cliff.
 The 3-4 hour trip climbs from 6,500 to 7,100 feet.
-(Round trip – 5 miles)
+(Round trip – 5 miles).